MicrosoftDocs/winrt-api/windows.ai.machinelearning/tensordouble_create_692012731.md

 # Windows.AI.MachineLearning.TensorDouble.Create

 ## -description
-Creates a 64bit float tensor object and allocates a buffer of size 'shape'.
+Creates a 64-bit float tensor object and allocates a buffer of size *shape*.

 ## -parameters
 ### -param shape
+The size of the buffer.

 ## -returns
+A 64-bit float tensor object with a buffer of the given size.

 ## -remarks